 Each year, our students exhibit the charism of mercy in their incredible work for charity.
 Over the years, our students raised tremendous sums of money for charities such as CAFOD, Zoe’s Place, Alder Hey Children’s Hospital, Macmillan Cancer Support.
 At Christmas, each form class raise money and provide food for hampers that are sent out to those most in need in our local areas.
 Every Lent, we raise money through the Good Shepherd Fund for the Liverpool charity Nugent Care.

-Students, through our assemblies and collective worship, are taught that mercy and the love of neighbour is the true mark of being a student of Maricourt.
+Students, through our assemblies and collective worship, are taught that mercy, compassion and the love of neighbour are the true marks of being a student of Maricourt.